top of page

 puig.jpg

-Dr. Nicole Puig-Herz, Ph.D.
+Dr. Nicole Puig-Herz, Ph.D., CDMP

-Dual Immersion Program Coordinator
+Dual Immersion Program Coordinator / Marketing and Communications Coordinator

 "I believe deeply in the transformative power of mentoring relationships and individualized instruction.
 My goals in the classroom always include developing students' confidence and preparing them for real-life cultural and linguistic situations they will encounter.
-At ANCS, I work hard to meet each child's needs and interest in Spanish, and I challenge them to develop their fluency in speaking, literacy, and cultural awareness.
+At ANCS, I work hard to meet each child's needs and interests, and I challenge them to develop their fluency in speaking, literacy, and cultural awareness.
 I am passionate about expanding students' global worldview!"

 Dr. Puig has taught ages 4 to adult in a multitude of settings (Bryn Mawr College, Cornell University, community college, and private classes), before shifting to private school.
 She has nearly two decades of experience teaching language, literature, writing, cultural studies, and film.
-Dr. Puig speaks eight languages with varying levels of fluency, of which she has taught four: Spanish, Catalan, French, and English; along with tutoring in Italian.
+Dr. Puig speaks around eight languages with varying levels of fluency, of which she has taught four: Spanish, Catalan, French, and English; along with tutoring in Italian.
 She has published academic articles and translations and has presented in numerous academic conferences.

 Recently, she published an essay in the third edition of Practical Advice for Teachers of Heritage Learners of Spanish: Essays by Classroom Teachers, edited by Mike Peto.
-As a Cuban-American raising multilingual children with her German-speaking husband, Doctora Puig relates viscerally to the opportunities and challenges of raising bilingual children in the U.S. She loves encouraging heritage speakers to embrace their culture and challenge themselves to achieve new proficiency levels in Spanish.
+As a Cuban-American raising multilingual children with her German-speaking husband, Doctora Puig relates viscerally to the opportunities and challenges of raising bilingual children in the U.S.

 Dr. Puig believes everyone can and should be exposed to at least two languages and have opportunities to engage with other cultures.
 The earlier the better, but it is never too late!